microsoft/AL-Go/Workshop/Projects.md

 **Stage the changes** in **VS Code**, **Commit** the changes and **Sync**.

+Now, we can create a release and inspect that.
+Run the **Create release** workflow and release v1.0 like this:

+| ddd

 OK - so that's fine, but what if DK and US have a dependency on W1 - or maybe a dependency on other apps?

 ---